-“With a shaft-less machine, one can have a wider range of cylinder dimension permissible within the range of press at the maximum speed of 500 metre a minute with an offline preparation line.
+“With a shaft-less machine, one can have a wider range of cylinder dimensions permissible within the range of press at the maximum speed of 500 metre a minute with an offline preparation line.
 The demand for shaft-less machines is gradually increasing, it was around 47% in the year 2014 to 2015,” added Caprioglio.
-With a shaft-less machine, one can have a wider range of cylinder dimension permissible within the range of press at the maximum speed of 500 metre a minute with offline preparation line.
+With a shaft-less machine, one can have a wider range of cylinder dimensions permissible within the range of press at the maximum speed of 500 metre a minute with offline preparation line.
 Shaft-less based machine demands are gradually increasing, around 47% in the year 2014 to 2015.

 He also shared information regarding gravure from shaft-less and the factors that caused improvements, such as continuous reduction of job length, and fast changeover that leads to an increase in the number of cylinders that can be dismounted in a day with less manpower.
 Caprioglio also discussed the twin trolley for Rotomec 4003 gravure press and the new shaft-less press model RS 5002 – both specially designed for the Asian market – to help users achieve optimum production levels, expand their capacity and succeed in the markets.
 The session concluded with a video presentation on the twin trolley use on gravure presses.